azeezsanya/azeezsanya.github.io/about.md

 permalink: /about/
 ---

+Data enthusiast with 9+ years of experience across different cultures helping organizations in utilizing data to develop their business portfolios,  identifying, driving and reporting actionable data insights to improve business services and team.
+Collaborated with business teams and senior leadership to provide business solutions and incorporate effective approaches to improving customer service.

-Having worked across different cultures for 10+ years, helping organizations to develop their business, supporting the marketing department and incorporating different approaches to improve their customer service, I have seen the impact of data analysis in helping firms to make effective business decisions.
-I'm currently studying Data Science at BrainStation where I've been exposed to modern tools and techniques using Python, SQL and R to build predictive models, descriptive and diagnostic analysis, Data Mining, Machine Learning as well as Data Visualization to derive insight that will help organizations make impactful decisions.
+Having seen the impact of data analysis in helping firms make effective business decisions, I enrolled and completed a Data Science Diploma program at BrainStation where I expanded and refined my analytical skills in using SQL, Python, Tableau, Power BI & R to uncover key insight from data and build statistical models, descriptive analysis, data mining, & Machine Learning to derive insight that will help organizations make impactful decisions.
+Competent communicator with strong analytical, detail-oriented and problem-solving skills.

 ### More Information